SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

   * Slime vine traits will be unique to slimeboots, with sky granting leaping.
 * *Traits*: Bouncy
 * *Function*: Bouncy

+### Smeltery

+* In preparation for [sublimery](#sublimery) plans, the smeltery will become a bit more fuel efficient.

+#### Knightmetal Fluid Cannon

+* End fluid cannon variant crafted from knightmetal and shulker shells.
+* Higher capacity than other cannon variants, with faster fluid.
+* Power between cobalt and copper.

+## 1.21 Changes

+This section contains various tweaks to tools that came up during the design or discussion of the Throwback update, but felt too large to make in 1.20.
+They will most likely happen in the first 1.21 release, though these features are subject to change.

+### Smeltery

+#### Smeltery Tank Cleanup

+* Instead of fuel and ingot tanks, just have tanks and gauges.
+* Smeltery will have 4000mb tank volume.
+* Foundry will have the ingot tank volume.
+* Endery is undecided, but will likely lean towards 4000mb.
+* This is largely as the two sizes are a lot less distinct since the ingot volume rework in 1.18.

+#### Scorched Faucet Tweaks

+* To better distinguish scorched from seared, planned to make it opaque as a more efficient on rendering pipe.
+* Pair with obsidian gauges to see your fluid if needed.
+* Not fully sold on this idea, may ditch after further considering 1.21 plans.

+### Tools

+#### Sword Guard and Stat Averaging

+* Swords and cleavers will get a new tool part, sword guards, which replaces one of their handles.
+    * Sword guards are a new part type, though they are similar to shield plating.
+    * Materails will come from shield cores and shield plating options, using their traits.
+* From there, many tools will get some stat adjustments with a focus on reducing tool part stat averaging.
+In most cases, we will just add up heads directly.
+* Broad tool multipliers may get reduced a bit as a result.
+In particular, broad weapon durability is way higher than you need other than on scythes.

+#### Better Slime Staffs

+* Slimestaffs could benefit from materials rather than the rather random stats they currently have.
+* Give them 2 bowlimbs, a [sword guard](#sword-guard-and-stat-averaging), and a staff crystal.
+Depends on whether I want 5 materials or 4.
+* Staff crystals grant slot types and some unqiue traits mimicing their previous unique functions:
+    * Earth will grant defense stats and defense slots.
+    * Sky will grant a boost to drawspeed and upgrade slots.
+    * Ichor will grant more velocity and ability slots.
+    * Enderslime grants more reach and more levels of the tool part traits.
+    * Glass is a new crystal, granting a balance of slots, reduced power, and a boost to tank capacity.
+This replaces the usage of earthslime staffs for utility spitting.

+#### Dual Wielding rework

+* Dual wielding will be limited to small tools again.
+* Dual wielding will no longer apply it's stat debuff.
+* This allows broad tools to get a level of reach, which is not compatible with dual wielding due to how Minecraft reach mechanics work.
+* Consider letting broad tools get a second level of reach via ability slot.

 ## Untargeted